Pop Muzik: Album

-The subsequent full-length album New York • London • Paris • Munich was recorded in Montreux, Switzerland, at Queen's Mountain Studio, with lead singer and guitarist Robin Scott and regular engineer David Richards, as well as Julian Scott, Wally Badarou and Brigit Novik.
+The subsequent studio album New York • London • Paris • Munich was recorded in Montreux, Switzerland, at Queen's Mountain Studios, with lead vocalist and guitarist Robin Scott and regular engineer David Richards, as well as Julian Scott, Wally Badarou, and Brigit Novik.

 Additional musicians on the album included drummer Phil Gould, Gary Barnacle on saxophone and flute, and David Bowie (a friend of Scott and a resident of Montreux at the time) who provided occasional handclaps.

-The album was also released in the United States on Sire Records with a different track listing but it was not commercially successful, compared to the album's success in Europe.
+The album was also released in the US by Sire Records with a different track listing.

 Other formats

-The UK 12-inch single version was notable for the A-side having a double groove so that the two tracks ("Pop Muzik" and "M Factor") both started at the outer edge of the record and finished in the middle (with a long silence at the end of "M Factor" since the track was the shorter of the two).
+The UK twelve-inch single version was notable for the A-side having a double groove so that the two tracks ("Pop Muzik" and "M Factor") both started at the outer edge of the record and finished in the middle (with a long silence at the end of "M Factor" since the track was the shorter of the two).
 This resulted in a random selection of the two tracks, depending on which groove the needle landed in the lead-in.
 To further market this idea, the UK record sleeve stated "B side included on A side, full length disco mix of Pop Musik on Seaside".
 'Seaside' (in other words "C side") was a simple play on words as the letter C, apart from being the logical next "side" after the A and B sides, is pronounced the same way as the English word "sea".

-The song was remixed and re-released in 1989 where it reached number 15 in the UK Singles Charts.
+The song was remixed and re-released in 1989 where it reached No. 15 on the UK singles chart.